 For Americans who don’t get enough sleep, new research raises a red flag about how sleep quality factors into the development of the disease

-Poor sleep quality is a public health crisis that shows no signs of abating, especially as our 24/7 hyper-connected society continues find new ways for us to connect.
-Along with just feeling lousy, it also increases risk for a number of chronic diseases like diabetes, stroke and cardiovascular issues.
+Poor sleep quality is a public health crisis that shows no signs of abating, especially as our 24/7 hyper-connected society continues to find new ways for us to connect.
+Along with just feeling lousy, it also increases the risk for a number of chronic diseases like diabetes, stroke and cardiovascular issues.

 Now, scientists are getting ready to add another illness to that gruesome list – Alzheimer’s Disease – based on a growing body of research that points to a link between lack of slumber and this debilitating condition affecting an estimated 4.5 million Americans.

 Alzheimer’s Disease disrupts brain functions like memory, speech, cognitive thinking and the ability to carry out every-day, normal activities.
 The most common onset age is 60 years old, with risks doubling every five years.
 Those with Alzheimer’s Disease experience sleep disruption because of the disease.
-At early onset, patients might sleep more or wake up feeling confused.
-As the disease progresses, they may sleep more during the day and wake up frequently through the night.
+At the early onset, patients might sleep more or wake up feeling confused.
+As the disease progresses, they may sleep more during the day and wake up frequently throughout the night.